DonaldWhyte/double/README.md

 assert!(bound_matcher(10) == false);
 ```

-Notice how the bound matcher takes a single argument &em; the argument value being matched.
+Notice how the bound matcher takes a single argument &mdash; the argument value being matched.
 The matcher function's other arguments are bound within the returned closure.

 When passing matchers to a `Mock`'s assertion calls (e.g. `called_with_pattern` and `has_patterns`), they need to be passed as a _matcher set_. `Mock`'s assertion checks operation on the full set of arguments the mocked function has, not just individual arguments.
 For example, if a mocked function takes three arguments, then `called_with_pattern` expects a matcher set of size 3.
 The set contains one matcher for each of the mock's arguments.